Liverpool's front three 'like raptors from Jurassic Park', says Lijnders

 Takumi Minamino scored twice and Divock Origi was on target as Liverpool swept aside Norwich City 3-0 in the last round and both players are in line to start again at Deepdale on Wednesday.

-"That's what I like about us – we prepare at the same level no matter who the opponent is.
-We have to show our fans that same hunger and desire".
+"That's what I like about us – we prepare at the same level no matter who the opponent.
+We have to show our fans that same hunger and desire.

 "They all have to show the right mentality and be ready.
 They have to stay patient and keep training hard."